Home » 5 Ways to Stop Your Bathroom Mirror from Steaming Up

 1. Clean the bath regularly

-Clean the bath regularly.
-To avoid a layer of dirt and grime building up on the shower glass, wipe the glass regularly with vinegar-and-water solution, using an old rag.
 A mixture of two parts water and one part vinegar will also do the trick.
-This will not only remove soap scum but it will also stop the mirror from steaming up due to deposits of soap residue, making it much easier for you in the future.
+This will not only remove soap scum but also stop the mirror from steaming up due to deposits of soap residue, making it much easier for you in the future.

 2. Don’t wait too long between baths

-There’s no magic trick that will keep your shower glass clear, but waiting too long between baths will make things worse.
-The longer you wait between showers, the more moisture builds up on your mirror and creates more steam when you next get into a hot bath.
-If you’re prone to foggy mirrors in your bathroom, it may be time to consider installing a Desilvering product that adds a protective layer between your shower glass and steam.
+No magic trick will keep your shower glass clear, but waiting too long between baths will worsen things.
+The longer you wait between showers, the more moisture builds up on your mirror, creating more steam when you get into a hot bath.

 3. Pick a bath product with anti-steam properties